aviv-b/short-url/README.md

       Db1 ranges [100000001, 200000000]
       Db2 ranges [200000001, 300000000]

-    In Case of failur we can replicate data of master to it’s slave If one of the database reaches its maximum range we can create new database and Zookeeper will assign an unused counter range to this new database.
+    In case of failur we can replicate data of master to it’s slave If one of the database reaches its maximum range we can create new database and Zookeeper will assign an unused counter range to this new database.